 - set the time to 2/16th or 1/16th

-redux is one of live's oft-ignored devices but it can be great for adding the right crunch to the top end of drums in particular.
-I like the less extreme sounds of the soft setting. & that's about it.
+Redux is one of live's oft-ignored devices but it can be great for adding the right crunch to the top end of drums and midrange of bass in particular.
+I like the less extreme sounds of the soft setting. & that's about all the changes worth making.

 - change "hard" to "soft"